ianchesal/packer-config/README.md

 ### Branching in Git

-We release off the `master` branch -- open your pull requests against `master` for the time being.
+We release off the `master` branch.
+Please open your pull requests against `develop`.
 We were using git-flow but I've fallen out of love with its style in favor of more ad hoc branching and just keeping `master` clean for releases.

+**PLEASE OPEN ALL PULL REQUESTS AGAINST `develop` NOT `master`!**

 ### TODO Work